zoeskan/MCB185/unit1-linux.md

 can.
 We'll see this a lot later.
 The first line below lists your Code directory.
 The second line lists all of the items in your Code directory (performs `ls` on `MCB185`, `mcb185_homework`, and anything else in there).
-The third line lists all of the markdown files in the MCB185 directory.
+The third line lists all of the markdown files in the MCB185 directory (markdown files use the `.md` suffix).

 ```
 ls ~/Code